splunk/observability-workshop/docs/victorops/integrations/detector.md

     export REALM=us1
     ```

-Next you need to export an environment vairable for your Routing Key, as this uses the hostname of the VM, run the following command:
+Next you need to export an environment vairable for your Routing Key, as this uses the hostname of the Multipass instance.

+Run the following command:

 === "Input"